The Power of Tests for Detecting $p$-Hacking: Implications of -Hacking

-This two-step approach captures scenarios where the researchers start by using all the available information (both instruments) and if this does not yield significant results do not have a preference over the two instruments.
-Other threshold approaches could be considered, such as the multi-step procedures in Section \ref{sec:mc}.
-The second approach is to report the $\min \{P_1,P_2, P_{12}\}$, that is to just check for the smallest $p$-value and report that.

-In our stylized model, researchers select the instruments that yield the ``best'' result.
-In practice, it is likely that they also consider the first stage $F$-statistic when selecting instruments \citep[e.g.,][]{andrews2019weak,brodeur2020methods}.
-We explore this in our Monte Carlo simulations.
+For $p$-hacking, researchers start by using all the available information (both instruments) to compute $P_1$ but can also generate $p$-values by only using the first instrument to compute $P_2$ or only the second instrument for $P_3$.
+The threshold and minimum choices for $P_r$ follow from equations \eqref{eq: Thresholding} and \eqref{eq: Minimum}.\footnote{In practice, it is likely that researchers also consider the first stage $F$-statistic when selecting instruments \citep[e.g.,][]{andrews2019weak,brodeur2020methods}.
+We explore this in our Monte Carlo simulations.}

 For the threshold approach, the $p$-curve (see Appendix \ref{app:derivation_example2} for derivations) is

 where

 and $\zeta(p) = 1 - 2\Phi((1-\sqrt{2})z_0(p))$ and $D_h(p)=\sqrt{2}z_0(p)-2h$.